napari-threedee/napari-threedee/docs/index.md

 ### Developers
 Are you developing an image processing workflow that requires exploration or annotation of multidimensional data?
-`napari-threedee` has a collection of composable compoents for adding 3D interactivity to your workflow!
+`napari-threedee` has a collection of composable components for adding 3D interactivity to your workflow!
 To get started, see our [Getting started for developers guide](getting_started/developers.md).